How to Give Feedback to Your Manager

 Giving feedback to your manager may help grow your career and improve your professional relationship.
 But that doesn’t make it easy.
-Here’s exactly how to give feedback to your boss.
+Here’s exactly how to give feedback to your manager.

 We all want to feel more confident as we grow in our careers.
 And one way to do that is by being comfortable giving honest and open feedback.
 Of course, once you become a manager, you learn to give helpful feedback to the people you manage.
 But recently, I found myself in a few situations where I wanted to do the reverse—give feedback to my manager.
 This is commonly known as giving “upward feedback”.